People are now turning to various home remedies as alternatives to store bought products to speed up hair growth and treat various hair conditions.

 - Finishing off your twists – Use it at the end of each twist to curl up the ends to prevent the twist from unravelling.

-9 tips to consider when using flax seed gel on 4C hair
+Tips to consider when using flaxseed gel on natural hair

 1- Work in sections